Skip to main content

 CoW orders are signed with EIP-712 typed data (signTypedData), never signMessage.
 The verifyingContract is chain-specific, and the Ophis-operated chains do not use CoW's canonical settlement.

-The Optimism and Unichain settlements are not the canonical CoW one
+The Optimism, Unichain, and Robinhood Chain settlements are not the canonical CoW one

 import { getOphisOrderDomain } from '@ophis/sdk';